jsh562/rusty-portfolio/docs/index.md

 ## What's coming

+Initial Uploads > Bugs + Optimizations > Enhancements
+or Other Libraries

 Future ports are drawn from a curated catalog of CLI tools missing from the Rust ecosystem.

 Each port is selected by impact (real user demand) × effort (small, focused surface) × gap severity (no Rust equivalent yet) × maintenance burden (sustainable for a solo maintainer over years).